Are We Losing Our Black Hair Care Recipes?

 “It’s so divided at the moment,” Donaldson continues over a phone call.
 “There's a camp that's hypersensitive to ingredients, and then there's another camp that’s like listen, if it works, I'm using it —even if the main ingredient is petroleum — and are happy to go with whatever has worked for them historically.”

-For curl specialist Serayna Eldridge, founder of Mancunian Bounce in the UK, encouraging a new and simplified approach to complicated wash day routines is part of her in-demand curl transformation process.
+For curl specialist Serayna Eldridge, founder of Mancunian Bounce, encouraging a new and simplified approach to complicated wash day routines is part of her in-demand curl transformation process.
 “I tell a lot of my clients who are a bit dubious to try [new techniques] to just give me a year, just give me 12 months.
 And stick to that and see if your hair is better.
 And it's always better because it is just a simplified routine.”

 AdvertisementADVERTISEMENT